weix-liu/weix-liu.github.io/README.md

 Weixing Liu, Jun Liu, Bin Luo<br>
 LIESMARS, Wuhan University
 ## Citation
-If you use this dataset for your research, please cite our paper:<br>
+If you use this dataset for your research, please cite our paper.